evolite/StashSeer/README.md

 Tampermonkey script for StashDB integration with Whisparr and Stash.

-Browsing StashDB scenes and manually managing downloads in Whisparr is tedious; this script adds download/monitor/play buttons directly to StashDB pages so you can manage content without leaving the browser.
+Browsing StashDB scenes and manually managing downloads in Whisparr is tedious; this script adds download/monitor/play buttons directly to StashDB pages so you can add content without leaving the browser.

 ## What